rhandell-dev/java-assessment/README.md

 ```

 ## Rate Limit Option
-You can modify the rate limit by modifying the rate limit properties
+You can modify the rate limit by modifying the rate limit properties in application.yml
 ```
 rate-limit:
   authenticated: 20